celestiaorg/docs/developers/arbitrum-deploy.md

 3. AnyTrust: Transaction data is posted by a Data Availability Committee

 Connect your wallet to the deployment portal.
-You may be prompted to add the Arbitrum Sepolia network to your wallet and/or switch to your wallet to this network; approve this.
+You may be prompted to add the Arbitrum Sepolia network to your wallet and/or switch your wallet to this network; approve this.

 In this guide, we will select **Celestia ✨** and deploy a rollup